 The Corporation uses a single discount rate for a portfolio of leases with reasonably similar characteristics.
 The Corporation determines its incremental borrowing rate by applying interest rates from external financing sources and adjusting the rate to reflect the term of the lease.
-Lease payments on short-term leases or leases on which the underlying asset is of low value are accounted for as expenses on a straight-line basis in the consolidated statement of operations.
+Lease payments on short-term leases or leases on which the underlying asset is of low value are accounted for as expenses on a straight-line basis in net income or loss.